Robert Stopford (Royal Navy officer)

-Admiral Sir Robert Stopford GCB GCMG (5 February 1768 – 25 June 1847), was a distinguished officer in the Royal Navy whose career spanned over 60 years, from the French Revolutionary Wars to the Syrian War.
+Admiral Sir Robert Stopford GCB GCMG (5 February 1768 – 25 June 1847) was a Royal Navy officer and politician whose career spanned over 60 years, from the French Revolutionary Wars to the Egyptian–Ottoman War.

 Naval career

 Stopford was the third son of James Stopford, 2nd Earl of Courtown, and his wife Mary (née Powys).
 He joined the Royal Navy in 1780 and became a Lieutenant in 1785.
 Commander Stopford was captain of Ferret between December 1789 and October 1790.
 In 1790 he was promoted to captain at the age of 22 and was briefly captain of HMS Lowestoffe.

 Stopford fought at the Battle of the Glorious First of June in 1794, commanding the frigate HMS Aquilon (32).
 During the battle Aquilon had the task of standing off and repeating the signals from the flagship.
 Aquilon also towed the Marlborough out of the line of fire when she was dismasted, for which Lord Howe thanked him personally.
 One of Stopford's officers on Aquilon was Francis Beaufort, the inventor of the Beaufort Wind-Scale.

 On 10 March 1796, Stopford was captain of the fifth rate frigate HMS Phaeton, of 38 guns, when she engaged and captured the 20-gun French corvette Bonne Citoyenne of Cape Finisterre.
 Stopford took her back to England as his prize.
 The Royal Navy then bought her in as HMS Bonne Citoyenne, a sixth rate sloop of war.
 During his service in the Channel, Phaeton captured in all some 13 privateers and three vessels of war, as well as recovering numerous vessels that the French had taken.

 In 1799, Stopford was appointed captain of the 74-gun third rate HMS Excellent in the Channel Fleet.
 He sailed Excellent to the West Indies where he hoisted a commodore's pennant and served for eight months as the Commander-in-Chief of the Leeward Islands Station in 1802.

 In 1803, Stopford became captain of the ship of the line HMS Spencer (74), in Horatio Nelson's fleet.

 He became a Colonel of Marines in November 1805 and received a gold medal for his conduct at the Battle of San Domingo in 1806, while still in command of Spencer.
 Stopford was wounded during the battle; he recovered, but the wound would plague him for the rest of his life.